ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 The domain model of the Chirp! application is centered around two primary entities, the ChirpUser and the Cheep.
 The ChirpUser serves as the domain's representation of a user, it extends the standard ASP.NET Core IdentityUser to leverage built-in security while adding custom features, such as the ability to maintain lists of followers and followed users.
-The Cheep is the main form of comunication and content on our platform, encompassing the text, timestamp, and a association with its author.
+The Cheep is the main form of communication and content on our platform, encompassing the text, timestamp, and an association with its author.
 The model further improves user interaction through a Likes system (implemented as a many-to-many relationship) and a nested reply structure, where Cheeps can reference a ParentCheep to form conversation trees.

 ![Domain model for Chirp users and Cheeps ](diagrams/images/DomainModel.jpg){ width=75% }